stefanDeveloper/heiDGAF/docs/pipeline.rst

 Configuration
 -------------

 The :class:`LogCollector` checks the validity of incoming loglines.
 For this, it uses the ``logline_format`` configured in the ``config.yaml``.
-Section :ref:`Logline format configuration` provides detailed information on how to customize the logline format and field definitions.
+Section :ref:`logline-format-configuration` provides detailed information on how to customize the logline format and field definitions.
 The LogCollector uses the following configuration options from the configuration:

 - **LogCollector Analyzation Criteria**: